 Card: refers to the “3 Vallées Liberty” Card which is the material format of the 3 Vallées Liberty Pass.
 This RFID microchip card is nominative, personal and non-transferable, and provides access to the ski lift system.

-Member Account: refers to the account regrouping all the Beneficiaries attached to the Member.
-It can be accessed on the website and allows the Member, once logged in, to access all the information relating to their Memberships, the Number of days used by the Beneficiaries of the account, the Services, their bills and personal data.
+Subscriber Account: refers to the account regrouping all the Beneficiaries attached to the Subscriber.
+It can be accessed on the website and allows the Subscriber, once logged in, to access all the information relating to their Subscriptions, the Number of days used by the Beneficiaries of the account, the Services, their bills and personal data.

 Number of days used: refers to the number of skiing days used by the Beneficiaries over a given period.